crate/crate-clients-tools/docs/cli.md

 (connect-cli)=
 # Using command-line programs with CrateDB

-This section provides a quick overview of CLI clients available for connecting to CrateDB clusters.
-The most prominent programs are `crash` and `psql`.
+This section provides a quick overview about a few CLI programs, and how to use them for connecting to CrateDB clusters.
+We recommend to use `crash`, `psql`, or `http` (HTTPie).

 (crash)=